crosslandwa/react-redux-primer/redux-async/README.md

   onClick: (title) => dispatch(updateWatchingCreator(ownProps.title))
 })
 ```
+These helps promote re-use/remove duplication where multiple components raise the same action.
+They are also crucial for adding aynchronous behaviour to your application.

 ## Async behaviour

 Where in your application should async actions (e.g. network requests) be implemented?
 The Redux docs suggest ["in general, Redux suggests that code with side effects should be part of the action creation process. "](http://redux.js.org/docs/faq/Actions.html#how-can-i-represent-side-effects-such-as-ajax-calls-why-do-we-need-things-like-action-creators-thunks-and-middleware-to-do-async-behavior).
 Adhering to this approach lets you keep your components dumb (no state), and your reducers functional (state + action go in, new state out).
 We'll look at two ways of implementing this: